How to Get Cast on HBO’s New ‘Harry Potter’ Series

 Where can you find “Harry Potter” casting calls and auditions?

-In Oct.
-2024, HBO held an open casting call for Harry, Hermione, and Ron.
-Production was looking for young UK or Ireland talent, aged 9–11, to play the show’s three leads in the upcoming “Harry Potter” series.
+In October 2024, HBO held open casting calls for Harry, Hermione, and Ron.
+Production sought talent local to the U.K. and Ireland, aged 9–11 as of April 2025, to play the show’s three leads in the upcoming “Harry Potter” series.
 Those who met the requirements were encouraged to submit two self-tapes by Oct.
-31. The first video was to be a reading of a short poem or story of the applicant’s choosing (they advised to avoid anything “Harry Potter” related).
-The second was to be a quick introduction of yourself, including the applicant’s date of birth, height, and where they lived.
+31. The first video was to be a reading of a short poem or story of the applicant’s choosing (they advised to avoid anything related to “Harry Potter”).
+The second was to be a quick personal introduction, including the applicant’s date of birth, height, and location.
 The notice also said that the production is “committed to inclusive, diverse casting.”

 What are the best audition tips for landing a role on “Harry Potter”?

-Although HBO’s “Harry Potter” series hasn’t revealed its cast, those who originated the iconic characters have plenty of audition advice.
+Although HBO’s “Harry Potter” series seemingly still has more roles to cast, those who originated the iconic characters have plenty of audition advice.

 For Grint, the “Harry Potter” set was his first real foray into professional acting.
 “In terms of training, [I had] nothing….”
 Grint told us.
 “But really, when I started ‘Potter,’ being on set and being surrounded by so many amazing actors was an education for all of us, really—just watching how everyone works.
 And we were so lucky that we had a huge range of different actors and different directors.
 Through osmosis, when you’re young, you really soak up that stuff.
 When we finished, it did kind of feel like we were graduating.”